phytec/kivy-demo/doc/tutorials/first-steps-kivy.rst

 #.
 Develop on your computer an application
 #.
 Copy the files on the tarfet
 #.
 Test them on the board

-..
-Warnings
-.. --------

-.. - The virtual environement work for the basic stuff, but not for the camera for example, those need to be tested on the board directly
-.. - Some warnings present in the computer are removed in the target, it is normal (patch added in the image)